 Your therapy recommendation will include items like how often therapy sessions are recommended, what we’ll do during sessions, what our initial goals will be and how we’ll determine future goals.

 Plans vary dramatically because the needs of our patients vary.
 In some cases, children who come in for testing don’t need treatment or only have a couple of sessions recommended – this is often the case with late bloomers whose development pace is still in a healthy range.
-Many children can benefit greatly from visiting us for an hour a week or every other week, for the duration of a few weeks or months.
-Children with more profound developmental, neurological or cognitive delays benefit the most from longer and/or more frequent sessions, extending months or years.
+Many children can benefit significantly from visiting us for weekly or bi-weekly sessions for the duration of a few weeks or months.
+Children with more profound developmental, neurological, or cognitive delays benefit the most from longer and/or more frequent sessions, extending months or years.
 The only accurate way to determine the type of therapy program a child needs is to perform a thorough evaluation.